jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ### Current Status:

 **ATTiny Firmware:** The current ATTiny firmware has been tested on the hardware platform successfully!
-There is currently an issue with the EEPROM saving/automatic loading of the previous frequency on powerup, which I need to resolve but the software is very functional.
+There are no known issues with the current software

-**Hardware:** Boards were just received from FAB, they have been tested and populated and function great.
+**Hardware:** Boards were just received from FAB, they have been populated, tested, and function great.
 The boards were made through OSHPark and are available [here](https://oshpark.com/shared_projects/drxYzrrf) - $12 for 3 copies.
-There are a couple changes I will be making for version 1.1 but they are minor and not functional.
+There are a couple changes I will be making for version 1.1 but they are all relatively minor and do not impact .

 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")